Prepare multidimensional pollution data

 Create a multidimensional raster layer

-Next, you will use the mosaic dataset to make a multidimensional raster layer.
+Next, you will use the mosaic dataset to make a multidimensional raster layer (in the CRF format).
 This is a time-enabled layer that has similar properties to the multidimensional mosaic it is created from, but the data is contained all in a single raster layer.
-It is compatible with many geoprocessing tools and charts in ArcGIS Pro, so creating this layer provides more analytical opportunities.
-You will explore the time slices of the multidimensional raster layer using the time slider.
+A multidimensional raster layer can be used as input to many geoprocessing tools and charts in ArcGIS Pro, so creating this layer provides more analytical opportunities.
+As an example, you will explore the time slices of the multidimensional raster layer using the time slider.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.